 The Local Government sector has faced significant challenges over recent years.
-It has been well documented that, a handful of authorities have issued Section 114 Notices over the last 24 months, in effect recognising that their reserve balances cannot cover their known future obligations.
+It has been well documented that a handful of authorities have issued Section 114 Notices in recent years, effectively recognising that their reserve balances cannot cover their known future obligations.

-It is felt that South Staffordshire Council has a high degree of financial resilience to meet the challenges and remains a Going Concern for the period of twelve months from the date of approval of the accounts.
-The Medium-Term Financial Strategy as approved by members in February 2024 ensures that minimum General Reserve balances can be sustained whilst the Council meets its service plans for a period of at least three years.
+It is assessed that South Staffordshire Council has a high degree of financial resilience to meet the challenges and remains a Going Concern for the period of twelve months from the date of approval of the accounts.
+The Medium-Term Financial Strategy as approved by members in February 2025 ensures that minimum General Reserve balances can be sustained whilst the Council meets its service plans for a period of at least three years.
 It remains an ongoing exercise to ensure savings opportunities and realistic investments are made to maintain this position.

-The Financial Statements set out in the statement of accounts have been produced in accordance with statutory provisions and the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code), issued by the Chartered Institute of Public Finance and Accountancy (CIPFA), and cover the period 1 April 2023 to 31 March 2024.
+The Financial Statements set out in the statement of accounts have been produced in accordance with statutory provisions and the Code of Practice on Local Authority Accounting in the United Kingdom 2024/25 (the Code), issued by the Chartered Institute of Public Finance and Accountancy (CIPFA), and cover the period 1 April 2024 to 31 March 2025.